 Michael Jackson was an incredibly talented musician.
 He was also accused of being a pedophile.
 Should his music not be played?
 Be banned?
 I think that would be a shame.
 Many of the U.S. Founding Fathers were slave owners.
 Does that invalidate the Declaration of Independence?
 There may be no easy answers to questions such as these.
 Using social media to cancel someone, however, does not make room for flaws or messiness.
 Canceling prevents any exchange of opinions or investigation of the truth, even when that would be appropriate or necessary.

 Cancel culture is undeniably toxic when it involves criminal threats, invasion of privacy (doxing), or driving a person to suicide.
-People might wish to believe it will affect positive social change.
+People might wish to believe it will effect positive social change.
 The nature of so many comments on social media seems to indicate otherwise.
 Nastiness, Schadenfreude, and dismissive characterizations of opposing opinions substitute for dialogue.
 Internet platforms are structured to get a payout from high emotion and clickability.
 Canceling and calling-out posts fit perfectly into that paradigm.
 Commenting is instantly rewarding, and nasty and demeaning comments aimed at “trolls” or “deplorables” allow commenters to feel morally and intellectually superior.
 The act of canceling is “self-sealing,” as it protects the commenters from considering opposing opinions and critiquing their own position.

 Moving Forward Requires a Shift in Attitudes & Behaviors

 Over the past four years in the United States, the political climate, combined with an unprecedented global pandemic crisis, has created an atmosphere of volatile uncertainty and anxiety.
 We need to take a deep collective breath and recommit ourselves to the ideals protecting sacred human rights that are the basis of our democracy.
 The fact that these ideals have not been fully realized should not blind us to their enduring importance.